A Customer Journey Map to improve customer experience

 - Persona: Identify your ideal customer and base the map on this persona.

 - Stages: Specify which stage your customer is in: Awareness, Consideration, Acquisition, Service or Retention.
-Their needs and thoughts will very greatly across each stage.
+Their needs and thoughts will vary greatly across each stage.

 - Emotions: Points that illustrate the users’ feelings, thoughts and pain points throughout the journey(happiness, frustration, etc)